denten-books/plain-text/main.md

 is a science of ideology,"[^ln2-alt] Foucault posits his archeology of the human sciences on the level of "positive unconscious," revealing unspoken "rules" that govern the formation of "theories, concepts, and objects of study" on the level of "scientific representation [@foucault_order_1994, xi]."

-There are some theoretical niceties here: for example the concept of ideology, in the orthodox Marxist schema of things, exists as a "political superstructure [...] to which correspond definite forms of social consciousness."
+There are a number of theoretical niceties here (that the reader may skip, if not intrested in the history of Marxist thought): for example the concept of ideology, in the orthodox Marxist schema of things, exists as a "political superstructure [...] to which correspond definite forms of social consciousness."
 In the Marxist model, ideology floats *above* the material base--the dominant mode of production--that "determines the general character of the social the social, political and spiritual processes of life [@marx_contribution_1904, 11]."
-Althusser's influential contribution to this world view was to insist that ideology, although secondary to mode of production, nevertheless assures its continual reproduction as a means of control.
-Simply put, for Althusser, the ideological apparatus of the modern capitalist states ends up being "installed in the dominant [social] position [@althusser_lenin_2001, 85-127]."
-Similarly, Foucault envisions his "archaeological" layer to exist *beneath* the "epistemological level," where representation "governs the mode of being of language, individuals, nature, and need itself [@foucault_order_1994, 209].
+Althusser's influential contribution to this world view was to insist that ideology, although secondary to the mode of production, nevertheless assures its continual reproduction as means of continuing subjugation and political control.
+Simply put, for Althusser, the ideological apparatus of the modern capitalist state ends up being "installed in the dominant [social] position [@althusser_lenin_2001, 85-127]."
+In a similar (although not eqiuivalent) rhetorical move, Foucault envisions that beneath the "epistemological level" of human activity there exists an "archaeological layer," where representation "governs the mode of being of language, individuals, nature, and need itself [@foucault_order_1994, 209].
-What was determined by now begins to determine.
-Strangely, the rhetorical move inverts Hegel yet again, to put Marx back on his head.^[ln2-flip]
+Ideology and representation once determined, now determines.
+The rhetorical jiu-jitsu inverts Hegel yet again, to put Marx back on his head.^[ln2-flip]

-The history of the Turing machine, as I am

-The central thesis of the history outlined hi The telegraph was already viewed a curcuit control mechanism.
-"If we disregard the small class of telegrams that merely express emotions, the essence of telegraphy is control [...]
-Telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms @murray_setting_1905, 556]."
+My short history of the universal Turing machine runs counter to this top-heavy tradition of reading Marx in the inverse.
+As a device, the Turing machine fuses control and communication--and in this case, control is meant as physical curcuit control, on the level of the mechanism (and not on the level of ideology or representation).
+Already in 1905, Murray writes that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
+He goes on to write that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms @murray_setting_1905, 556]."

-A number of inventions at the end of the 19th century pertain to "circuit-controlling devices controlled by a traveling perforated strip or tape" (from US patent number 500226, filed Charles Cutriss in 1893 [@cutriss1893]).
+A number of inventions at the end of the 19th century pertain specifically to the "circuit-controlling devices controlled by a traveling perforated strip or tape [@cutriss1893]."
 Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
 In this system, the human operator acted as a mute